Nutanix-APJ/NHT/karbon_deploy_vm /karbon_deploy_vm.rst

 .. image:: images/karbon_deploy_vm_2.png

+For NIC1, choose **Primary**

 Click on Credential.
 Ensure the following credential are setup.
-In the ubuntu credential, key in the nutanix/4u as password.
+In the ubuntu credential, key in the default password as password.

 .. image:: images/karbon_deploy_vm_3.png